vonsteer/taskiq-aio-sqs/README.md

 ## Configuration:

 SQS Broker parameters:
-* `endpoint_url` - url to access sqs, this is particularly useful if running on ECS.
+* `endpoint_url` - url to access sqs, this is not required, but is useful when running on localstack.
 * `sqs_queue_name` - name of the sqs queue.
 * `region_name` - region name, defaults to `us-east-1`.
 * `aws_access_key_id` - aws access key id (Optional).